syncfusion-content/windowsforms-docs/WindowsForms/Visual-Studio-Integration/Visual-Studio-Extensions/Create-Project.md

    ![Choose the project type in Syncfusion Windows Forms project configuration wizard](Project-Template-images\Syncfusion-Project-Template-Gallery-11.png)

    N> Project type selection option will be available only in Visual Studio 2019 Syncfusion Windows Forms Project template configuration.
-The .NET Core option will be listed in project type only when the Dotnet Core 3.0 setup has been installed.
+The .NET Core option will be listed in project type only when the Dot net Core 3.0 setup has been installed.

    **Language:** Select the language, either C# or VB.